Gaurang-1402/MechaSort/README.md

  ## Best Web Frontend by Vercel 🎨

 Not only did we come up with novel hardware applications to solve our problem but also provided an easy-to-use interface for our customers to familiarize themselves with novel robotics technologies.
-This can be seen in our client application where we built a **novel Robotics control system in JavaScript that**
+This can be seen in our client application where we built a **novel Robotics control system in JavaScript that can control the robot using the actual links and joints of the robot and without sliders.** This system is very user friendly and makes it easy for our customers, waste sorters to get accustomed to the new robotics system.

 [![control.png](https://i.postimg.cc/VLKxc1JX/control.png)](https://postimg.cc/JGB6bfch)